C191068/Ali_Khatami_Solidity5/README.md

 contract akrkStoragefactory {

-    akrkSimplestorage[] public akrksimplestorageArray; //here we have created an array
+    akrkSimplestorage[] public akrksimplestorageArray; ////here we have created an array to store addresses of the contracts

     function createakrkSimplestorage() public{
         akrkSimplestorage akrksimplestorage = new akrkSimplestorage();// here we save it as a memory variable